Prag8855/aab/content/guides/immigration-office.md

 ### Apply online

-Some residence permits have online application forms.
-Use those forms to apply.
+Some residence permits have their own application form.
+Use that form to apply.

 - [[Blue Card]]
 - Citizenship